manoloesparta/lostinparadise/README.md

 ### Client
 You must be on client directory before running these commands!

-This command will install all the applications dependencies
+This command will install all the application's dependencies
 ```bash
 npm i
 ```